nnngoc/bkchatbot/README.md

-# POLICY INSERT FUNCTIONS IN BKHERT CHATBOT
+# MLOPS PIPELINE IN BKHERT CHATBOT

 ### Goal:
 Improve the existing model by applying MLOPS to automate the deployment, monitoring, and management of ML models in production.